benriemer/gulp-setup/README.md

 __gulp javascript__

 Compiles ES6 `.js` files and outputs them to the build folder, then minifies them and outputs them in dist.
 The `javascript` task can use either `webpack` or `browserify` to process and bundle the files, specified using the `options.bundler` parameter (as seen in the configuration example below).

 <sub>This task makes use of the `partials graph`, meaning that any changes on a partial will trigger a rebuild on the parent files.</sub>

-__gulp coffeescript__

-Compiles `.coffee` files and outputs them to the build folder, then minifies them and outputs them in dist.
-Just like in the `javascript` task, you can use either `webpack` or `browserify` to bundle the files.

-<sub>This task makes use of the `partials graph`, meaning that any changes on a partial will trigger a rebuild on the parent files.</sub>